Cinode-Labs/api/ui-extensions/callbacks.md

-# Common callback semantics
+# Callback semantics

-Callbacks are the core of Cinode extensions.

-> When talking about callbacks, the term _request_ and _response_ refers to the HTTP message sent from Cinode to the integration and the following response back.
+Extension behaviors are implemented via HTTP callbacks.

-## Common request structure
+## Callback request

 All callbacks are invoked with these headers.